DiegoFE94/BVML/README.md

-  - normdataset: This function has as input a dataframe whose columns correspond to the selected species and rows correspond to the samples.This function performs the log2 normalization of the species, a preprocessing necessary to perform the prediction.
+  - normdataset: This function has as input a dataframe whose columns correspond to the selected species and rows correspond to the samples.
+This function performs the log2 normalization of the species, a preprocessing necessary to perform the prediction.

-  - BVClassify: This function has as input a dataframe whose columns correspond to the selected species (in the correct format) and rows correspond to the samples.You can choose the type of input format of the species you are using by using the type (string) parameter.
-If you are using species names you should specify “species”, however if you are using NCBI IDs you should specify “NCBI”.It also has as input a logical value TRUE/FALSE.
+  - BVClassify: This function has as input a dataframe whose columns correspond to the selected species (in the correct format) and rows correspond to the samples.
+You can choose the type of input format of the species you are using by using the type (string) parameter.
+    If you are using species names you should specify “species”, however if you are using NCBI IDs you should specify “NCBI”.
+It also has as input a logical value TRUE/FALSE.
 This function performs the classification of the samples into the three corresponding classes of the algorithm.
 The output is a dataframe where the columns